Two children playing some some large foam rings

 Cost incurred during placements

-Over the duration of your course, you will spend 24 weeks on placement.
+Over the duration of your course, you will spend a large proportion of time on placement in accordance with government policy.

 These school experiences are organised in our partnership schools which extend across East & West Sussex, Hampshire and Isle of Wight and into Surrey.